mrhota/rust/src/doc/guide.md

 To show you how to get going with Rust, we're going to write the traditional "Hello, World!" program.
 Next, we'll introduce you to `cargo`, a tool that's useful for writing real-world Rust programs and libraries.
-After that, we'll talk about the basics of Rust and write a little program to try them out, and then we'll move on to more advanced things.
+After that, we'll talk about the basics of Rust and write a little guessing game to try them out, and then we'll move on to more advanced things.

 Let's go!